Art Paul: International exhibitions

 Paul organized many years of Playboy illustrations and special projects he had directed into the exhibition Beyond Illustration: The Art of Playboy, which toured museums in North America, Europe and Japan between 1971 and 1974.
 An updated version of the exhibition, The Art of Playboy: From the First 25 Years, opened at Chicago's Cultural Center in 1978, and toured North and South American museums and universities.
 The exhibitions included artists such as Andy Warhol, Larry Rivers, Salvador Dalí, LeRoy Neiman, James Rosenquist, and Tom Wesselmann.
 The Hyde Park Art Center hosted the 2004 exhibit I Read It for the Art: Chicago, Creativity, and Playboy, featuring Paul's works, along with the works of many of the Chicago artists he helped to establish.

 Books

 Two books have been published on Paul's work,Vision: Art Paul, and The Art of Playboy surveying many years of his art direction at Playboy.

 Personal life and death

 Paul married photographer-author-poet Suzanne Seed in 1975.
 Paul died on April 28, 2018, from complications of pneumonia in Lake View, Chicago, at the age of 93.

+Art had been previously married and has 2 sons, Bill and Fred.